MakerSCAD/makerscad-docs/source/cad/scene.rst

 New group
 =============================

-In MakerScad , you can group objects by declaring group variables, to do this, you can use the "New group" block
+In MakerSCAD , you can group objects by declaring group variables, to do this, you can use the "New group" block

 .. figure:: ../_static/images/CAD/newgroup.png

-First go to "Variables and select the "var" block, then go to the "Tools" section and select a "New Goup" block, snap the new group to the variable
+First go to "Variables" and select the "var" block, then go to the "Tools" section and select a "New Goup" block, snap the new group to the variable

 .. figure:: ../_static/images/CAD/groupvariable.png